wangzezhong/visualinteractivedata.github.io/job-datavista.md

 # University Teacher in Data Visualization

 The University of Edinburgh searches for a highly-motivated full-time senior teacher assistant in data visualization to help with the creation and delivery of a novel online learning course at the intersection of teaching and research.
 The position is currently running until including July 2020 but further funding until into Spring 2021 is likely.
 The position is based at the School of Informatics.
 The successful candidate will have (or be near to completing) a PhD, or equivalent practical work experience in data visualization and the enthusiasm and ability to develop and deliver original cross-disciplinary research-led teaching beyond the University.
+Course content has already been recorded from previous lectures and we---Benjamin, Uta, and Gian Marco---will help with any advice and support possible.

 As part of the course, the successfull candidate can be involved in __research in data visualization literacy, data literacy, and teaching visualization__ in an interdisciplinary field.
 This can touch on projects such as
 * [Visualization Cheat Sheets](http://visualizationcheatsheets.github.io/)